 Every home or business should have fire emergency precautions in place to prevent catastrophes.
 We have responded to many fires that could have easily been avoided if simple fire-safety measures were in place.
-Fire damage can lead to thousands of dollars in repairs as well as loss of sentimental possessions.
-Follow our fire safety tips to prevent fires and protect your employees and loved-ones.
+Fire damage can lead to thousands of dollars in repairs as well as the loss of sentimental possessions.
+Follow our fire safety tips to prevent fires and protect your employees and loved ones.

 It is important to have smoke alarms installed on all levels of your home or workplace.
 Remember, all areas of your property are prone to fires, not just the kitchen.
 Be sure to test smoke alarms every month to ensure they are working properly.
 You should hold the test button on the detector to check for a loud, piercing noise.
 If the alarm sounds weak or does not work at all, you should replace your batteries.

 If you hear the smoke alarm beeping, but you do not see or smell smoke, this could be a sign that the detector needs new batteries.
 You should also periodically check to make sure the light on the detector is not blinking, which could also be a sign that you need to change the batteries or need a new alarm altogether.

 Be sure that your property has a fire extinguisher and that every member of the household or workplace knows where it is located.
 Store the extinguisher close to an exit.
 Fire extinguishers are useful when a fire is contained in a small area, and the fire is not spreading rapidly.
 If the room is not filled with smoke and the fire department has already been called, it is safe to use the fire extinguisher.
 Be sure that you have read the directions before use and that you are familiar with the parts.
 The National Fire Protection Association suggests using the word PASS when operating a fire extinguisher: